 - Shutdown — select this option if Veeam backup agent must shut down the computer.

 - Hibernate — select this option if Veeam backup agent must bring the computer to the hibernate mode.
 This option is available if the hibernate mode is enabled on the computer.
-To learn more, see https://support.microsoft.com/en-us/kb/920730.
+For details, see https://support.microsoft.com/en-us/kb/920730.

 Veeam backup agent applies this setting only to scheduled backups.
 If you start standalone full backup or incremental backup manually, Veeam backup agent will ignore this setting, and the computer will not be shut down or brought to the standby mode when the backup job completes.

 When the backup job completes, Veeam backup agent will prompt a dialog with a countdown to the selected post-job action.
 You can select to proceed to the action immediately or to cancel the action.
 For details, see Controlling Backup Post-Job Action.